OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/report.md

 ## Knowledge representation in GAP

-Alex, Markus, Steve, ...
+Olexandr, Markus, Steve, ...

 ### Steve
-- working with Alexander and Markus
+- working with Olexandr and Markus
 - it's been quite illuminating in that
 - there is more structure in GAP than is written anywhere
 - because it was not documented it's broken in places